8 Best Renters Insurance Companies in Maryland of 2026

 Editor's Rating (4 Stars out of 5)

-If there’s a fire or another covered peril in your building that damages your unit to the point where you find it’s uninhabitable, loss of use will reimburse you for any hotel stays, any meals you have at restaurants, and any belongings you need for upkeep.
+Suppose a fire or another covered peril in your building damages your unit to the point where you find it uninhabitable.
+In that case, loss of use will reimburse you for hotel stays, restaurant meals, and any belongings you need for upkeep.

-Loss of use is standard in basic renters insurance, but Nationwide takes this policy further and adds up to 24 months of additional living expenses (ALE) coverage at no cost to you.
+Loss of use is standard in basic renters insurance.
+Still, Nationwide takes this policy further and adds up to 24 months of additional living expenses (ALE) coverage at no cost to you.

 This means you’ll probably have enough renters insurance to pay for ALE if your home takes longer to build.